dinasayed/Seer-dock/README.md

 10. Verify that all containers started successfully

     ```bash
-    $ docker ps --all --filter name=Seer-dock # OR
+    $ docker ps --all --filter name=Seerdock # OR
-    $ docker container ls --all --filter name=Seer-dock #OR
+    $ docker container ls --all --filter name=Seerdock #OR
     $ docker-compose ps
     ```

-    *Note: The extractor container will fail to start if this is the first time to run MedSeer.
+    *Note: The extractor container will fail to start if this is the first time to run Seerdock.
 That is because it depends on a database table which will be created later by the CDI.*
       `[java] WARNING: java.sql.SQLSyntaxErrorException: Table 'citeseerx_crawl.main_crawl_document' doesn't exist`

 11. Open https://localhost:8443/ in a browser and login with `admin`/`admin`